treyhunner/treyhunner.github.com/source/_posts/2015-11-01-counting-things-in-python.markdown

 That `for` loop is so simple now!
 This is almost certainly more Pythonic.

-We realize that our `color_counts` variable does act slightly differently, but it inherits from `dict` and has all the same behaviors.
-Instead of converting this to a `dict`, we'll assume the rest of our code practices proper duck typing and just leave this dict-like object as-is.
+We realize that our `color_counts` variable does act slightly differently, but it *does* inherit from `dict` and supports all the same mapping functionality.
+Instead of converting this to a `dict`, we'll assume the rest of our code practices [duck typing][] and leave this dict-like object as-is.

 ```pycon
 >>> color_counts